 I have created an S3 Source in Sumo Logic and trying to collect logs from an S3 bucket into Sumo Logic but I am not seeing any data show up in my Sumo Logic search.

-If you still not getting data after completion of the above 2 steps then there are at least three possibilities which may be causing this issue.
+If you are not seeing data after completion of the above 2 steps then there are several possibilities that may be causing this issue.

 1.)
 AWS S3 JSON access policy: